jtslear/testapp-k8s/kubernetes/README.md

   are no changes to anything in `./kubernetes/*`
 * A deploy will fail if the application configuration has never been deployed into the cluster
+* Highly error prone, as it only looks one commit back.
+If commits aren't squashed, or if there's a change completed things may not work correctly...

 #### ./kubernetes/*
 * I've chosen to create an image name with `release`